 Following an assignment of Tatra banka's receivable (approximately € 3.5 million) against a corporate customer to an assignee, two lawsuits in the total amount of approximately € 18.6 million were filed by the original shareholders of the corporate customer against Tatra banka.
 Their shares in the corporate customer had been pledged as security for a financing provided by Tatra banka to the corporate customer.
-The claims are claims for compensation of damages which were incurred by the original shareholders as a consequence of an alleged late notification of the assignment to the original shareholders, the fact that the assignee had realized the pledge over the shares and, thus, the original shareholders ceased to be the shareholders of the corporate customer as well as the fact that the assignee had realized a mortgage over real estates of the corporate customer (which had also been created as a security for the financing provided by Tatra banka to the corporate customer).
+The claims are claims for compensation of damages which were incurred by the original shareholders, as a consequence of an alleged late notification of the assignment to the original shareholders, the fact that the assignee had realized the pledge over the shares and, thus, the original shareholders ceased to be the shareholders of the corporate customer (which had also been created as a security for the financing provided by Tatra banka to the corporate customer).
 The original shareholders claimed that the value of the corporate customer was € 18.6 million and that this amount would represent the damage incurred by them due to the assignment of Tatra banka's claim against the corporate customer.
 Subsequently, the original shareholders assigned their claims under the lawsuits mentioned above to a Panamanian company which is now the plaintiff.
 The plaintiff claims that Tatra banka had acted in contradiction of good faith principles and that it had breached an obligation arising from the Slovak Civil Code.
 In June 2019, the court entirely rejected the claim.
 The plaintiff filed an appeal against the judgment of the first-in-stance court in August 2019.